 I also recently bought a copy of Dave’s book, Atgofion Hen Wanc, the first and perhaps last book I’ll read in Welsh.
 I’ve only read the intro so far, with the aid of a dictionary/geiriadur (the University of Wales have a great free online and app one) because I’ve been short on time lately, but it wasn’t too hard to understand.
 Having an electronic dictionary helps a lot as well, because the initial letters of words can often change in Welsh following grammar rules, and it means you don’t have to know every rule.
 I must say though, that I was relieved when the book came in the post and turned out to not be particularly thick.

 Here’s a video of the song my zine is named after, and the lyrics.
-There’s two different versions around, the album version (as in the video) which has a more syncopated rhythm and some good ghost and clapping noises, and the more dissonant Peel Sessions version, which I’ve included on the Spotify playlist at the end.
+There’s two different versions around, the album version which has a more syncopated rhythm and some good ghost and clapping noises, and the more dissonant Peel Sessions version, which I’ve used for the video and included on the Spotify playlist at the end.
 The lyrics seem to be taking the piss out of a very specific type of repulsive teenage boy, convinced he’s Morrissey the Second.

 Mae’n arllwys dros deipiadur,